Support and Resistance Trading Guide

 1. Some type of trending pattern and this example is an uptrend

-3. At point marked “A”, you can see we have a higher low and then lower high.
+3. At the point marked “A”, you can see we have a higher low and then a lower high.
 This negates the uptrend pattern and you can see price has put in a triangle pattern.

 5. Price breaks lows of range and rejects off previous resistance which has now produced a support level